aau-daisy/solvedb/README.md

 ## Contributing

 Anyone is welcome to contribute to this SolveDB project.
-Please state all our changes (as required by Apache License Version 2.0) explicitly  in the attached CHANGELOG file.
+Please state all our changes explicitly  in the attached CHANGELOG file.

 ## Versioning

-*v2.0.0 - Initial GITHUB-compatible version was added.
+* v2.0.0 - An initial GITHUB-compatible SolveDB version was added.

 ## Authors